umalabs/authorization-enhanced-mail-system/README.md

 #### *A. Functional and Security Flaws*

 &emsp;Even though the major email service providers claim their email services to be safe, the fact remains that fundamental security and functional flaws are not fixed.
 There is still a dichotomy of attachments delivery; bulky files are not transferred as an attachment but are shared via links.
-An "attachment sharing" is not natural for mail systems where each message with attachments is expected to be time-consistent.
+An "attachment sharing" is not natural for the mail system, where each message with attachments is expected to be time-consistent.
 Shared links pose a consent phishing attack threat, where an attacker tricks users into granting malicious application access to sensitive resources.
 This attack exploits an OAuth 2.0 consent mechanism to steal an access token.

 #### *B. Confidentiality and Privacy*